 Multiple sources have told halfwheel they expect in the coming days for FDA to announce an additional three-month delay for all other deadlines because of the agreement in place between FDA and the cigar trade groups as part of a lawsuit.

-However, today’s announcement doesn’t explicitly push back any other deadline outside of substantial equivalence and PMTA,1 to the point that even the substantial equivalence exemption request deadline, currently Nov.
+However, today’s announcement doesn’t explicitly push back any other deadline outside of substantial equivalence and PMTA,[ref]Premarket tobacco product applications are highly unlikely to apply to cigar makers and are generally believed to only affect e-cigarettes and vaping products as part of the deeming regulations.[/ref] to the point that even the substantial equivalence exemption request deadline, currently Nov.
 8, 2017, hasn’t officially been pushed back yet.

 2. THE SMART MONEY WAS RIGHT: DELAYS